osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

 ## StreamStorageTargetMb

-Use the `StreamStorageTargetMb` property to set the size in megabytes that a stream will be reduced to after `StreamStorageLimitMb` size is reached for a single stream.
+Use the `StreamStorageTargetMb` property to set the size in megabytes that a stream is reduced to after `StreamStorageLimitMb` size is reached for a single stream.
 When a stream exceeds the size specified in the `StreamStorageLimitMb` property, older data is deleted from the file until the stream is at or below the `StreamStorageTargetMb` value.
 The target value needs to be smaller than the maximum specified in the `StreamStorageLimitMb` property.

 ### StreamStorageTargetMb type